 As can be seen, a corrosion initiation period of only five and a half years is possible when using modern concrete in compliance with the current standard in a particular environment.

-Where the Concrete quality and cover of a new structure are insufficient to provide the required design life, several measures may be employed, such as the use of corrosion inhibitors, coatings on the steel, coatings on the Concrete, or cathodic protection.
+Where the Concrete quality and cover of a new structure are insufficient to provide the required design life, several measures may be employed, such as corrosion inhibitors, coatings on the steel and on the Concrete, or cathodic protection.

-The correct choice should be determined by evaluating all options for their cost-effectiveness, reliability, and effectiveness over the design life of the structure.
+The correct choice should be determined by evaluating all options for their cost-effectiveness, reliability, and overall effectiveness over the structure’s design life.

-If the structure is not corrosion-resistantly designed for the anticipated environment, or if the environment and other factors were not as anticipated or changed during the structure’s life, there may be problems.
+If the structure is not corrosion-resistant in the anticipated environment, or if the environment and other factors are not as anticipated or change during the structure’s life, there may be problems.

 Instances of distress due to corrosion can be found in almost all applications of modern reinforced or prestressed Concrete; buildings, silos, beams, bridge decks, piles, other supports, tanks, and pipes are some common examples.